dap-biospec/KinESim/Demo/readme.md

 Now we just need to input a value for the rate constant of the forward reaction.
 Change `k(fwd)` to 500.
 This will make the electron transfer between the mediator and analyte fast.

-Click `do this sim` and letís see how well our mediator works.
+Click `do this sim` and let‚Äôs see how well our mediator works.

 ![alt text](https://github.com/dap-biospec/KinESim/blob/master/Docs/Figures/demoFig7.png)

 The concentration of the analyte profile has improved but the reduction process still seems a bit sluggish.

 ## Performing a set of simulations
-Letís see what effect the redox potential of the mediator has on its ability to perform electron transfer with the analyte.
-Weíll want to sample a range of redox potential values.
+Let‚Äôs see what effect the redox potential of the mediator has on its ability to perform electron transfer with the analyte.
+We‚Äôll want to sample a range of redox potential values.
 We can do all of this at once using the `sim. set` panel.

 The `sim. set` panel is already set up to change the redox potential from -0.2 to 0 in 3 steps for component number 0.
 This means that three simulations will be performed where the analyte redox potential is varied between -0.2 V, -0.1 V, and 0.0 V. But we want to vary the redox potential of the mediator, not the analyte.
 Change `vary C#` to 1.

 Before we run the simulation we should change the name of the simulation.
 KinESim uses this name when it generates waves and graphs of simulated data.
 Therefore, performing a simulation with the same name as the previous will overwrite the previous data.
 For this reason, it is good practice to use a different name for every simulation you perform.

-Change the `base name` in the `simulation` section to ìM_Ox_setî
+Change the `base name` in the `simulation` section to ‚ÄúM_Ox_set‚Äù

 Now click `do single set`